 Sieg obtained his bachelor’s degree from the University of Edinburgh and holds many certifications and credentials the tourism and hospitality industry as well as the graphic design field.

 Dennis Cook lived in Central Pennsylvania and Canada and educated both the United States and Canada.
-He holds degrees in Sacred Music and was appointed
+He holds degrees in Sacred Music

+summer months.
 Following his college years, he was employed with the late M. P. Moller Pipe Organ Company of Hagerstown, Maryland.

 In 1978 he moved to Atlantic City, still keeping a business relationship with the Moller Company until it’s closing in 1992.
 Dennis worked part time as a helper, with William Rosser, Organ Curator of the Boardwalk Hall in his early years living in Atlantic City working with both Midmer-Losh and Kimball Organs of the Hall.
 He is owner of Pipe Organ Consultant and Service and maintains and has designed organs in the area, along with consulting with several Insurance companies for appraisal.
 He spear-headed and handed the restoration of the 1916 M.P.
 Moller 55 rank pipe organ in the Historic Church of the Ascension.